-A few miles from the brownstone lined streets of Park Slope there's a vibrant neighborhood, which has been recently named the “Coolest Neighborhood in America.”
+A few miles from the brownstone lined streets of Park Slope there's a vibrant neighborhood, which was named the “Coolest Neighborhood in America.”
 With the the rebirth of Industry City, a multiple building complex which now houses a food hall, distillery, various craft and arts related fairs, as well as thousands of square feet of studio space for Brooklyn’s artists and makers, Sunset Park is quickly becoming a destination for edgy travelers.
 From the arty transformation of the waterfront factories into shopping centers and art studios along Third Avenue to Brooklyn's Chinatown on Eighth Avenue, there is something for everyone to enjoy during a trip to Sunset Park.

-This area which is sandwiched between Greenwood Heights and Bay Ridge, is also experiencing a hotel boom with hotels slated for various locations including Industry City and discussions of a light rail system running through Sunset Park, there's no doubt this area will visibly change within the next... few years.
+This area which is sandwiched between Greenwood Heights and Bay Ridge, is also experiencing a hotel boom with hotels slated for various locations including Industry City and discussions of a light rail system running through Sunset Park, there's no doubt this area will visibly change within the next few years.
 However, you don't have to wait for this cool neighborhood to transform, because it's already cool.
 The beauty of Sunset Park is the diversity, the community, and the authenticity, so before it becomes overly hyped, visit this section of Brooklyn when it still lives up to the hype.
 From shopping to ethnic eats, add these ten activities to your itinerary and definitely put Sunset Park on your list of must-visit neighborhoods to visit in Brooklyn.

 01 of 10

-The recently opened Liberty View Industrial Plaza has multiple shops including Saks Off Fifth, Buy Buy Baby, and a spacious Bed, Bath and Beyond (if you're a Bed, Bath and Beyond addict like Abbi in Broad City, this shop will quickly be a favorite).
+Liberty View Industrial Plaza has multiple shops including Saks Off Fifth, Buy Buy Baby, and a spacious Bed, Bath and Beyond (if you're a Bed, Bath and Beyond addict like Abbi in Broad City, this shop will quickly be a favorite).
 Although there are many retail chains in this intelligently redesigned Industrial space, they have carved out areas of the shops for locally produced products.

 The ultra hip shopping center is also home to the Bay Market Kitchen, "a place where the community comes together to enjoy casual American cuisine, handpicked specialty products, locally roasted coffee, and craft beers—all native to Brooklyn and neighboring boroughs."
 As the mall begins to fill with new tenants, this will quickly become a shopping haven for locals.
 The parking lot is an amenity if you're driving around Brooklyn.